Feature Support in PubSub+ Messaging APIs

 Context propagation with PubSub+ Messaging APIs is supported by the Solace PubSub+ OpenTelemetry API Libraries.
 These libraries allow you to inject context into or extract context from PubSub+ event messages.

 You deploy the PubSub+ OpenTelemetry API Libraries alongside the PubSub+ Messaging API for the programming language you are using to develop your application.
 These libraries have dependencies on the OpenTelemetry API (which must also be deployed with your application).
+For information about the compatibility of the PubSub+ OpenTelemetry API Libraries, PubSub+ Messaging APIs and required dependencies, see Distributed Tracing Version Compatibility.

 The PubSub+ OpenTelemetry API Libraries support only W3C propagators.